RRoggia/rroggia.github.io/notes/extreme-programming-explained-2nd.md

 # Section 1: Exploring XP

-# Chapter 2.
-Learning to Drive
+# Chapter 2. nos livros da lista, mas achei os títulos com Learning to Drive

 > "...Driving is about constantly paying attention, making a little correction this way, a little correction that way".